ay-Lucas/weather-channel-cli/README.md

 ## Features

-- Retrieve current, hourly, and daily weather forecasts for any location.
+- Retrieve current, hourly, and daily weather forecasts for any location
-- Customizable forecast options with flexible parameters.
+- Customizable forecast options
-- Clean, colorized output for easy readability.
+- Clean, colorized output
-- Combines API data and web scraping for accurate results.
+- Planned support for saving user preferences in a configuration file

 ---